 The zitirizandre possesses an apprehensive but methodical personality.
 It acts like a human being imitating an animal's movements.
 If rarely seeming to mimic a specific creature, its traits instead recall a wide range of four-legged animals, from canines and horses, to crocodiles and lions.

 The zitirizandre spends the majority (77.7%) of its time in a motionless state – shaking into animacy when approached by a sensitive, but otherwise ambivalent to its surroundings.
 (Breathing in and out, and waiting.)
 When not at rest, it displays a constant suspicion towards its surroundings, which it never seems to grow accustomed to.
 The zitirizandre "sniffs" at the edges of tables, runs its hands over carpet-seams, stares at buzzing lightbulbs, pounds lockers, and pulls on any ropes or chains.
-It also behaves as if either listening for or reacting to non-existed sounds or stimulus, though regardless of its reaction, the zitirizandre's "mood" does not grow any more agitated than its leery base state.
+It also behaves as if either listening for or reacting to non-existent sounds or stimulus, though regardless of its reaction, the zitirizandre's "mood" does not grow any more agitated than its leery base state.

 While the stranger does not seek out any specific objects or stimulus, it does, display one incidental pleasure.
 Should the zitirizandre find itself wrapped up in heavy curtains, its demeanor grows playful and passive for the duration of the event, with velvet curtains pacifying it above all else.